Sajjad Zaheer: Literary career

 Zaheer started his literary career with a collection of short stories, Angarey (embers) in 1932.
 It had stories by Sajjad Zaheer, Ahmed Ali, Rashid Jahan and Mahmud-uz-Zafar.
-It was banned in 1933 by the British Government of India "for hurting the religious susceptibilities of a section of the community."
-This gave rise to the All-India Progressive Writers' Movement & Association of which both Sajjad Zaheer and Ahmed Ali were co-founders.
-In 1935 he wrote a novel called London ki Ek Raat based on his experience of London.
+It was banned in 1933 by the British government of India "for hurting the religious susceptibilities of a section of the community."
+This gave rise to the All-India Progressive Writers' Movement and Association of which both Sajjad Zaheer and Ahmed Ali were co-founders.

+In 1935 he wrote a novel called London Ki Ek Raat (A Night in London) based on his experience of London.
 In 1944 a collection of letters to his wife from the prisons of Lucknow and Allahabad was published as Nuqush-e-Zindan.
-He also wrote Roshnai, a history-cum-memoir of the early days of the progressive movement (1956), Zikr-e-Hafiz, a critical look at the works of the legendary Persian poet Hafiz (1956), and a collection of poems in vers libre called Pighla Neelam (1964).
+He also wrote Roshnai (1956), a history-cum-memoir of the early days of the progressive movement, Zikr-e-Hafiz (1956), a critical look at the works of the Persian poet Hafiz (1956), and a collection of poems in vers libre called Pighla Neelam (1964).

 In addition, Zaheer also served as the editor of several papers and magazines throughout his career including Bharat, Chingari, Qaumi Jung, Naya Zamana, Awami Daur and Hayat.
 He was also an avid translator, producing Urdu versions of Tagore's Gora, Voltaire's Candide and Shakespeare's Othello.

 Personal life

-Sajjad and his wife Razia Sajjad Zaheer had four daughters, including Naseem Bhatia, who holds a PhD in history (ancient history) from a Russian university.
+Sajjad and his wife Razia Sajjad Zaheer had four daughters, including Naseem Bhatia, who holds a PhD in history (ancient history) from a Russian university, actress Nadira Babbar and writer Noor Zaheer.

 He was a Muslim and is buried in the Jamia Nagar cemetery of Jamia Millia Islamia in New Delhi.